gonzalo123/gofswatcher/README.md

 }
 ```

 And that's all.
-My binary is ready.
+My binary executable is ready.